manuparra/MasterDatCom_BDCC_Practice/starting_opennebula.md

 onetemplate show <ID>
 ```

-It is normal to appear empty since we have not yet made any template.
+Firstly this is empty since we have not yet made any template.
 We will create it later.

 ### onevm